-This lake gets its name from the pristine stillness that the surface of the water holds.
+The lake is the park's main attraction, and it gets its name from the pristine stillness that the surface of the water holds.
 You’ll easily be able to find peace within yourself from the calm waters and serene views that will surround you when you visit Mirror Lake State Park in your RV.
-There are plenty f activities for you to enjoy here as well.
-Hiking and biking are really popular, as well as boating, canoeing, kayaking, fishing, and swimming at the lake.
-When you visit during the off season, you have the chance to go cross country skiing, snowshoeing, and more.
-There are 2,200 acres of gorgeous land for you to explore here, so bring your RV and set it up at one of the campground here at the park.
-This way, you will have the chance to see everything that Mirror Lake State Park has to offer.
+There are plenty of activities for you to enjoy on the lake as well, including boating, canoeing, kayaking, fishing, and swimming in the lake.
+Visitors also enjoy the non-water activities at the park.
+The trails are known for hiking, biking, viewing wildflowers, and watching for some of the local wildlife that calls the park home.
+When you visit during the offseason, you have the chance to cross-country ski, snowshoe, or just play in the snow.

 RV Rentals in Mirror Lake State Park

 Mirror Lake State Park is situated in a convenient location just off the US-12 to the east and WI-23 to the west.
 The proximity to these major roads means that it is easy for everyone to get there, no matter where you are coming from.
 If you don't have a GPS, there are plenty of directional signs on both roads that you can follow when you near the park.

 Since Mirror Lake State Park is within the Wisconsin Dells region, there are plenty of places closeby that will make grabbing any last-minute supplies easy.
 These towns include Lake Delton (around 3.5 miles away), Baraboo (around 9.5 miles away), and Reedsburg (about 12 miles away.
 The closest major city to Mirror Lake State Park is Madison, which is about 55 miles south.